gruntwork-io/terragrunt/README.md

    time, they may overwrite each other's changes.
 The official solution to this problem is to use [Hashicorp's Atlas](https://www.hashicorp.com/atlas.html), but that can be a fairly expensive option, and it requires you to use a SaaS platform for all Terraform operations.
 1. They are error prone.
-Very often, you do a fresh checkout of a bunch of Terraform templates from version control, forget to enable remote state storage before applying them, and end up creating a bunch of duplicate resources.
+Very often, you do a fresh checkout of a bunch of Terraform configurations from version control, forget to enable remote state storage before applying them, and end up creating a bunch of duplicate resources.
-   Sometimes you do remember to enable remote state storage, but you use the wrong configuration (e.g. the wrong S3 bucket name or key) and you end up overwriting the state for a totally different set of templates.
+   Sometimes you do remember to enable remote state storage, but you use the wrong configuration (e.g. the wrong S3 bucket name or key) and you end up overwriting the state for a totally different set of configurations.
-1. If you define all of your environments (stage, prod) and components (database, app server) in one set of templates (and therefore one state file), then a mistake anywhere can cause problems everywhere.
+1. If you define all of your environments (stage, prod) and components (database, app server) in one set of `.tf` files (and therefore one state file), then a mistake anywhere can cause problems everywhere.
 To isolate different environments and components, you need to define your Terraform code in multiple different folders (see [How to manage Terraform state](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa)), but this makes